-The current drought monitor on page eight (through 07/24/2018) showed abnormally dry conditions move back in to southeast Nebraska.
-Approximately 94.88% of the state is being reported with no drought or abnormally dry conditions, a decrease compared to last week.
-Currently the land area in the state encompassing abnormal dryness is approximately 4.27% (increase from last week) and moderate drought around 0.84% (no change from last week) of the state area.
-Last year at this time, 13.90% of the state area reported no drought or abnormally dry conditions per the drought monitor.
+The current drought monitor on page eight (through 07/31/2018) showed abnormally dry condition in portions of south central and southeast Nebraska.
+Approximately 95.00% of the state is being reported with no drought or abnormally dry conditions, a slight increase compared to last week.
+Currently the land area in the state encompassing abnormal dryness is approximately 4.13% (slight decrease) and moderate drought around 0.79% (slight decrease) of the state area.
+Additionally, a small area of severe drought (.08%) has developed in far southeastern Nebraska.
+Last year at this time, 14.32% of the state area reported no drought or abnormally dry conditions per the drought monitor.
 The current monthly drought outlook for July can be found on page nine.
 For more information please visit the links below: